Skip to main content

 These changes make Arc predictable and stable while preserving EVM compatibility.

-1. Tiny USDC amounts (less than 1 x 10⁻⁶ USDC) cannot be transferred using the ERC20 interface.
+1. Tiny USDC amounts (less than 1 x 10⁻⁶ USDC) cannot be transferred using the ERC-20 interface because the 6-decimal precision cannot represent them.

-2. Protocols that hold USDC as an ERC20 automatically hold equivalent native balances.
-No additional Solidity changes are required (for example, payable or receive functions) as ERC20 transfers are directly reflected in the native balance.
+2. Protocols that hold USDC as an ERC-20 automatically hold equivalent native balances.
+No additional Solidity changes are required (for example, payable or receive functions) because ERC-20 transfers are directly reflected in the native balance.

 EVM differences